OpenTenBase/OpenTenBase/README.md

 export LC_ALL=C
 ```

-* 2. Disable SELinux and firewall (optional)
+#### 2. Disable SELinux and firewall (optional)

 ```
+vi /etc/selinux/config
-vi /etc/selinux/config # set SELINUX=disabled
+set SELINUX=disabled

 # Disable firewalld
-systemctl disable firewalld
-systemctl stop firewalld
+sudo systemctl disable firewalld sudo systemctl stop firewalld
 ```

-* 3. Create the *.tar.gz package for initializing instances.
+#### 3. Create the *.tar.gz package for initializing instances.

 ```
-cd /data/opentenbase/install/opentenbase_bin_v5.0
+cd ${PG_HOME}
-tar -zcf opentenbase-5.21.8-i.x86_64.tar.gz *
+tar -zcf ${INSTALL_PATH}/opentenbase-5.21.8-i.x86_64.tar.gz *
+cd ${INSTALL_PATH}
 ```

 ### Cluster startup steps

-1. Generate and fill in configuration file opentenbase\_config.ini . pgxc\_ctl tool can generate a template for the configuration file.
+#### Generate and fill in configuration file opentenbase\_config.ini .
+opentenbase\_ctl tool can generate a template for the configuration file.
 You need to fill in the cluster node information in the template.
-After the pgxc\_ctl tool is started, pgxc\_ctl directory will be generated in the current user's home directory.
-After entering " prepare config" command, the configuration file template that can be directly modified will be generated in pgxc\_ctl directory.
+After the opentenbase\_ctl tool is started, opentenbase\_ctl directory will be generated in the current user's home directory.
+After entering " prepare config" command, the configuration file template that can be directly modified will be generated in opentenbase\_ctl directory.

 * Description of each field in opentenbase\_config.ini
 ```